European-Unified-ID/EUID-docs/README.md

 The goal for EUID is to enable deterministic identity for advertising opportunities on the open internet with consumer transparency and controls in place.
 EUID enables logged-in experiences from publisher websites, mobile apps, and CTV apps to monetize through programmatic workflows.

-With its transparent and interoperable approach, EUID provides a collaborative framework for all participants across the advertising ecosystem—advertisers, publishers, DSPs, SSPs, SSOs, CDPs, CMPs, identity providers, data providers, and measurement providers.

 ### EUID vs. UID2